Chifez/Chifez/README.md

 front end web developer based in Lagos Nigeria

-I am proficient in Html,css and JavaScript and react.js with 2 years of experience
+I am proficient in Html,css, tailwind CSS, JavaScript and react.js with 2 years of experience

 I still have a lot to learn,but kindly reach out to me for your front end jobs